 Since it can be difficult to find accommodation in Copenhagen, foreign students are strongly advised to make arrangements concerning accommodation before leaving for Denmark.

-The International Office at the University of Copenhagen has some very useful information on their website about finding your own accommodation in Copenhagen.
+International Education at the University of Copenhagen has some very useful information on their website about finding your own accommodation in Copenhagen.

-Information from the International Office is primarily intended for exchange students.
+Information from International Education is primarily intended for exchange students.
 However, as a full-degree student, you can also apply for student accommodation.
 An useful website:

 Tuition at Danish educational institutions is free of charge for EU/EEA students.
 Support for students’ living costs is awarded by the State Educational Grant and Loan Scheme (Danish acronym: SU).
 If you are not a Danish citizen, you must meet certain conditions to apply.